Provision’s 2023 Impact Recap

 Provision customers have funded the planting of 85,930 trees since October 2020, simply by using CarbonBetter® energy at home!

 Trees are carbon-capturing superheroes!
 To address our carbon debt, we need to use less energy and use renewable energy when we can, but we also need to capture carbon that’s already in the atmosphere, and that’s what trees do best.
 Provision CarbonBetter® plans reduce the amount of carbon released through home energy use by including 100% carbon offset natural gas and 100% renewable electricity on all energy plans.
 Plus, all Provision plans plant trees, taking you from carbon neutral to CarbonBetter®.

-Provision customers are making a difference across the globe by supporting OKO in developing regenerative agroforestry systems that can be replicated at scale.
+Provision customers are making a difference across the globe by supporting our tree-planting efforts with Ecodrive.

-Provision customers offset 55,994 tons of carbon in 2022!
-Per the EPA, that’s like avoiding almost 139 million miles of driving!
+Provision customers have offset 79,959 tons of carbon since October 2020!
+Per the EPA, that’s like avoiding almost 205 million miles of driving!

 A carbon offset is a reduction or storage of carbon emissions that is used to compensate for emissions elsewhere.
 For Provision customers, this means offsetting the carbon released by home energy use, thereby making their impact “neutral.”
 Provision customers use 100% carbon offset natural gas and plant trees, taking their energy supply from carbon neutral to CarbonBetter®.

 As we head into 2024, we are focused on increasing our collective positive impact, powered by CarbonBetter® clean energy.
 Provision customers are automatically making a difference through funding clean energy, offsetting carbon, and planting trees.